css-materials/course-site/content/syllabus/intro-condensed/index.Rmd

 ---
-title: "Introduction and Software setup"
+title: "Introduction to the course and software setup"
 date: 2024-06-10T12:25:00-05:00
 publishDate: 2019-05-01T12:25:00-05:00
 draft: false